Kinds-of-Intelligence-CFI/animal-ai-dreamerv3/README.md

   woutschellaert/dreamerv3-animalai
 ```

 which gives an interactive shell.
 Be sure to replace `$(pwd)` with something that works on your system, or just use an absolute path.
 The `--gpu` flag is needed to pass through host GPUs to the container, but there are some requirements (documented [here](https://docs.docker.com/config/containers/resource_constraints/#gpu)).
-We recommend testing with Dreamer in CPU mode first.
+We recommend testing with Dreamer in CPU mode first with the integration test `--cpu` flag.

 You can also execute commands directly: